 I write luxury real estate copy, a ton of it.
 And I proofread plenty of ads, brochures and email marketing, too.
 I know my clients sigh deeply when I proofread ads and send back my persnickety comments.
-It’s a “his and hers bath,” not “his and her.”
 It’s Snaidero kitchen design, not Snydero.
 I point out wonky-looking fonts, missing words, misspellings and the fact that you Don’t Need to Capitalize Every Word.
 You get the idea.

 I’m sure they think I’m just a crotchety grammar pedant, but I’m picky because it matters.
 Buyers of million-dollar homes pay attention to details—including grammar and spelling.
 And guess what?
 Now there’s a research study that back me up.

-In her recent WSJ article, Sanette Tanaka reports on an analysis of real estate listings priced at $1 million and up, conducted by Redfin, a national real-estate brokerage, and Grammarly, an online proofreading application.
-Their analysis revealed that good grammar really does pay—listings that were free of spelling or grammatical error sold three days faster and are 10% more likely to sell for more than their list price than listings overall.
+A study by Redfin, a national real-estate brokerage, and Grammarly, an online proofreading application, found that good grammar really does pay—listings that were free of spelling or grammatical errors sold three days faster and are 10% more likely to sell for more than their list price than listings overall.

 And, as you might imagine, the reverse is also true.
 Those million-dollar listings awash in technical errors stayed on the market longer, and were more likely to sell for below list price.